Must Visit Places in Thailand

 Visit Beautiful Safari World Zoo, Bangkok

 The second is the Marine Park which hosts events like the famous dolphin show.
-The Safari world zoo is the perfect place to visit in Thailand for families with children.
+The Safari world zoo is among the perfect places to visit in Thailand for families with children.
 Come face to face with thousands of rare and endangered species roaming freely in their natural habitat.
 The park provides a coach service for visitors who do not drive-in.

 Location: 99 Thanon Panya Intra, Khwaeng Sam Wa Tawan Tok, Khet Khlong Sam Wa, Krung Thep Maha Nakhon 10510, Thailand.